codeableorg/insights/README.md

 **User can see the number and distribution of clients**

-As a user I want to use the option #3 of the menu so that I can see the list with the number and distribution of clients group by age, gender, occupation or nationality.
+As a user I want to use option #3 of the menu so that I can see the list with the number and distribution of clients group by age, gender, occupation or nationality.

 Usage: